 For more information about Promoted Tweets, please click here.

-Check out our Tweet & DM Troubleshooting section for solutions to common problems.
+Check out our Tweet & Direct Messages troubleshooting section for solutions to common problems.